-CHILD CARE FACILITY means a building or part of a building in which services and activities are regularly provided for up to six (6) children as defined in the Child Care Services Act, but does not include a school as defined by the Schools Act.
+CHILD CARE FACILITY means a building or part of a building in which services and care are regularly provided to children or adults, but does not include a school as defined by the Schools Act.

 COLLECTOR STREET means a street that is designed to link local streets with arterial streets and which is designated as a collector street in the Municipal Plan, or on the Zoning Map.